 The University of Illinois Extension will offer Master Gardener training online as an option for those who would like to take the Master Gardener course, but due to work schedules or travel concerns, are unable to attend one of the face-to-face training programs.
-The online option may not be offered in every county, so check with your local extension office to be sure that it is offered in the county in which you live.
-The 2013 class is held from mid-January through early May, coinciding with spring semester on the U of I campus.
+The 2014 class will be held from mid-January through early May, coinciding with spring semester on the U of I campus.

 Applicants for this course MUST have at least some previous computer experience and feel comfortable with navigating the Internet and using email as well as basic programs such as Microsoft Word.
 Please DO NOT sign up for this course if you are a computer novice!
 Students will need to have access to a computer for extended periods (i.e. don't count on an Extension office or public library computer for working on the course).
 Computer specifications may be found on the "System Requirements" document.
-You must have a MINIMUM of 256 bandwidth, and DSL or better Internet connection in order to view the lessons on this course- no exceptions.
+You must have a minimum of 256 bandwidth, DSL, or better Internet connection in order to view many of the lessons on this course.
+Dial-up internet will not work for this course.
 Please keep in mind that if these specifications are not met- the course may be hard to access and download time is slow- leading to student frustration.
 Please make sure that proper computer specifications and internet access are taken care of before registering for this class.

-Those interested in taking the online course as a Master Gardener should apply through their local University of Illinois Extension Unit Office, following the same initial procedures as face-to-face Master Gardener applicants — filling out an application form and screening documents, and completing an interview.
-Applicants must receive approval from their local Unit Director and/or Master Gardener program coordinator Jill Selinger at the Chicago Botanic Garden to take the training as a Master Gardener.
+Those interested in taking the online course as a Master Gardener should apply through their local University of Illinois Extension Unit Office, following the same initial procedures as face-to-face Master Gardener applicants — filling out an application form, going through the university-required screening procedure, and completing an interview.
+Applicants must receive approval from their local Unit Director and/or Master Gardener program coordinator (Jill Selinger at the Chicago Botanic Garden) to take the training as a Master Gardener.
 Master Gardener candidates must serve their volunteer hours to the unit in which they register and are accepted into the class.

 Non-volunteer / Personal Study Applicants